step-security/github-actions-goat/docs/RestrictOutboundTraffic.md

-# GitHub Actions Runtime Security - Prevent exfiltration of credentials from GitHub Actions workflows
+# GitHub Actions Runtime Security - Filter Network Traffic

 For examples of real-world incidents in which credentials have been exfiltrated from CI/CD pipelines, refer to [Exfiltrating CI/CD Secrets](#)